Surfing in Ireland: Clubs

 There are also many unaccredited surf clubs throughout the country.

 Competitions

 The two most important annual events in the Irish surfing calendar are the Irish National Surfing Championships, held in Bundoran, County Donegal, and the Irish Inter County Surfing Championships, held in Rossnowlagh, County Donegal.

 Ireland has frequently hosted international competitions, including the Smirnoff International (Easky, 1979), the European Surfing Championships (Lahinch, 1972; Rossnowlagh, 1985; Bundoran, 1997 & 2011) and the Billabong Monster Tow In Surf Session (Mullaghmore 2011, 2012/13).

 Culture

 Although surfing is not universally associated with Ireland, there is a growing surfing subculture to accommodate the increased interest in the sport.
 There have been a number of surfing documentaries filmed on the island (including the acclaimed 2008 documentary, Waveriders), as well as annual surf music festivals and a surf film festival.
+The Mullaghmore Head famously known as "The Irish Beast" is a well known big wave that breaks between Grange and Cliffoney, 400 meters northwest of the village of Mullaghmore in County Sligo.
+It is known as one of the most challenging big waves in the world.

 Demographics

 Ireland has an estimated 20,000 resident surfers.
 In addition, the country is an increasingly popular destination for surfing tourists.